 name[type] [[CONSTRAINT name] column-constraint]*

-Here name is any valid identifier; type can be any data type like INTEGER, VARCHAR etc. If you want to apply more than one constraint to column, then you can use optional CONSTRAINT keyword.
+Here name is any valid identifier; type can be any data type like INTEGER, VARCHAR, etc. If you want to apply more than one constraint to the column, then you can use an optional CONSTRAINT keyword.

 Here column constraints may be one of following